 He just smiles.

 The burgers are an excess of everything bad.
 Belushi loves them.
 I have to spend the ‘tip’ he’d gave me on a second burger, while Belushi chats up the girls.
 He gets all their phone numbers.
 It’s still early for the three o’clock auditions, so I take them down to Wilshire Blvd and up the elevator to the top floor of a six floor office building.
 We climb the stairs to the roof.
 The LA skyline stretches out in front of us.
 Luckily Jimmy isn’t up there giving a blow job.

 “Naw,” I motioned to the skyline.
 “This is the Highline tour.
-But to appreciate it fully, we need to high ourselves,” as I bring out the de rigueur joint.
+But to appreciate it fully, we need to be high ourselves,” as I bring out the de rigueur joint.
 Landis looks shocked, but Belushi socks him on the arm.
 We all get high, contemplating the LA Highline.
 LA in the afternoon.